Body recovered from Manayunk canal; foul play not suspected

-MANAYUNK (WPVI) --Philadelphia emergency crews searched the canal in the city's Manayunk section Monday night after reports that someone went into the water.
+MANAYUNK (WPVI) --A woman's body has been recovered after a water search that began Monday night in the Manayunk section of Philadelphia.

-It happened sometime before 10:30 p.m. near Main and Lock Streets.
+Rescuers responded to a report of a person in the water around 10:30 p.m. near Main and Lock streets.

-Marine units and police searched the area, and pulled a body of a woman from the water around midnight.
+Marine units and police searched the area, eventually pulling a woman's body from the water around midnight.

-Philadelphia Police say this appears to be a suicide, and foul play is not suspected.
+Philadelphia police say this appears to be a suicide, and foul play is not suspected.

 A purse and slippers were found on the bank of the canal.